Easy Scrapbook Ideas for Beginners

 While a wedding album is great for wedding photos, a wedding scrapbook is where you keep everything else.
 Wedding invitations, programs, place card, ribbons, dried flowers, fabrics, confetti, napkins, everything goes.
 You’ve spent months planning for the big day, and you’d want to save things from the day as keepsakes.

-If you’re still planning your wedding, why not check out these polaroid print ideas for wedding props?
+If you’re still planning your wedding, why not check out these retro print ideas for wedding props?

 4. Pregnancy scrapbook